 The new decade brings new beginnings for Indigenous Policing

-Taking place on June 8th, this one-day interactive event brings together a diverse group of police professionals working in First Nation police services, diversity units, police boards and communities, as well as federal and provincial government department, for an in-depth solution-driven discussion.
+This one-day interactive event brings together a diverse group of police professionals working in First Nation police services, diversity units, police boards and communities, as well as federal and provincial government department, for an in-depth solution-driven discussion.

 Join us this June to hear critical insights and updates that are affecting the Indigenous Police and Police Serving Indigenous Communities.
 Still, day-to-day police work continues to be hindered by the internal struggle for resources, training and the public struggle against the criminal element.
 With an opportunity that will likely cause a ripple effect in police policy across the country, the incoming Comprehensive Police Services Act (COPS) offers an opt-in option for the First Nations Police Service.